-- (a) Signage for 'hidden' premises, ie no direct street or public area frontage, shall comply with those controls specified in clauses B5..5 to the extent that the development has ground level street frontage.
-This would usually mean that signage is shared between all businesses that occupy the same development. - (b) The only additional opportunity for signage in these 'multiple premises' instances is for a directory sign located at a strategic location on the ground level frontage. - (c) Prominent street numbering on building facades can also assist with the identification of 'hidden' premises.
+- (a) Signage for 'hidden' premises, ie no direct street or public area frontage, shall be included on a single signage structure that shares signage between all businesses that occupy the same development. - (b) The only additional opportunity for signage in these 'multiple premises' instances is for a directory sign located at a strategic location on the ground level frontage. - (c) Prominent street numbering on building facades can also assist with the identification of 'hidden' premises.
 Street numbering is encouraged and does not require planning approval. - (d) In multiple unit 'shopping complexes' villages etc, where buildings are set back from a public road and have frontage to a car park, pedestrian area or the like, Council may permit a free standing directory sign, which will be assessed on its merits, based on the objectives for signs in commercial zones.